 The SBI Treasury Fund is one more profitable a debt fund.
-A person who is risk averse towards equity funds would love to invest in this fund.
+A person who is risk-averse towards equity funds would love to invest in this fund.
 The SBI Treasury Fund has made a return of 7.49 % in the past year.
 Most of the stock is in treasury bills, that is why this investment is extremely harmless.
-The SBI Treasury Fund has some experience to private debentures like LIC Housing and India Bulls Housing.
+The SBI Treasury Fund has some experience with private debentures like LIC Housing and India Bulls Housing.

 The main benefit of investing in a mutual fund is that it provides small investors access to professionally-managed securities that would be very problematic to create with less capital.